harshkumarp96/os-world-refinement-automation/README.md

 python .\process_task.py task_84
 ```

+**Note:** On first run, the script will automatically create a virtual environment and install all required dependencies.

 The script will generate:
 - `task_84_updated.ipynb` - Updated notebook with observations/thoughts
 - `validated_observation_thought.json` - Generated content